Ahead of hearing, Einhorn reiterates case against Apple

-NEW YORK, Feb 15 (Reuters) - David Einhorn reiterated his arguments Friday that a judge should block a shareholder vote on Apple Inc’s proposal to eliminate its ability to issue preferred shares without investor approval, days before a court hearing.
+NEW YORK (Reuters) - David Einhorn reiterated his arguments Friday that a judge should block a shareholder vote on Apple Inc’s proposal to eliminate its ability to issue preferred shares without investor approval, days before a court hearing.

 In court filings in U.S. District Court in Manhattan, Einhorn’s Greenlight Capital attempted to rebut Apple’s arguments that the company’s proposal was “pro-shareholder.”